-- A. Pre-test the elevators and related equipment in the presence of the Resident Engineer/Contracting Officer or authorized representative for proper operation before requesting final inspection.
-Conduct final inspection at other than normal working hours, if required by RE/CO. - 1.
+- A. Pre-test the elevators and related equipment in the presence of the Contracting Officer or his authorized representative for proper operation before requesting final inspection.
+Conduct final inspection at other than normal working hours, if required by Contracting Officer. - 1.
 The VA must obtain the services of an Independent Qualified Elevator Inspector, ANSI/ASME QEI-1 Certified, that must witness all tests.
 The QEI must utilize an Elevator Acceptance Inspection Form to record the results of inspection and all testing and to identify safety code and contract deficiencies.
 Specific values must be provided for all tests required by ASME A17.1, ASME A17.2 and contract documents.
 After completion of inspection and testing, the QEI must sign a copy of the completed form and provide it to the Contracting Officer.
-Within 14 days of the inspection, the QEI must also prepare a formal inspection report, including all test results and deficiencies.
-After successful completion of inspection and testing, the QEI must complete, sign and provide a certificate of compliance.
+Within 14 days of the inspection, the QEI must also prepare a formal inspection report, including all test results

-- 2. Government must furnish electric power including necessary current for starting, testing and operating machinery of each elevator. - 3.
-Contractor must furnish the following test instruments and materials on-site and at the designated time of inspection: properly marked certified test weights, voltmeter, amp probe, thermometers, direct reading tachometer, megohm meter, vibration meter, sound meter, light meter, stopwatch and a means of two-way communication. - B. Inspect workmanship, equipment furnished and installation for compliance with specification. - C. Balance Tests: The percent of counterbalance must be checked by placing test weights in car until the car and counterweight are equal in weight when located at the mid-point of travel.
-If the actual percent of counterbalance does not conform to the specification, the amount of counterweight must be adjusted until conformance is reached. - D. Full-Load Run Test: Elevator must be tested for a period of one-hour continuous run with full contract load in the car.
-The test run must consist of the elevator stopping at every floor, in either direction of travel, for not less than five or more than ten seconds per floor. - E. Speed Test: The actual speed of the elevator must be determined in both directions of travel with full contract load and no load in the elevator.
-Speed must be determined by applying a certified tachometer to the car hoisting ropes or governor rope.
-The actual measured speed of the elevator with all loads in either direction must be within three (3) percent of specified rated speed.
-Full speed runs must be quiet and free from vibration and sway. - F. Temperature Rise Test: The temperature rise of the hoist motor must be determined during the full load test run.
+- and deficiencies.
+After successful completion of inspection and testing, the QEI will complete, sign and provide a certificate of compliance provide by the VA. - 2.
+Government must furnish electric power including necessary current for starting, testing and operating machinery of each elevator. - 3.
+Contractor must furnish the following test instruments and materials on-site and at the designated time of inspection: properly marked certified test weights, voltmeter, amp probe, thermometers, direct reading tachometer, megohm meter, vibration meter, sound meter, light meter, stopwatch and a means of two-way communication. - B. Inspection of workmanship, equipment furnished and installation for compliance with specification. - C. Full-Load Run Test: Elevators must be tested for a period of one-hour continuous run with full contract load in the car.
+The test run must consist of the elevator stopping at all floors, in either direction of travel, for not less than five or more than ten seconds per floor. - D. Speed Test: The actual speed of the elevator must be determined in both directions of travel with full contract load and no load in the elevator.
+Speed must be determined by certified tachometer.
+The actual measured speed of the elevator with all loads in either direction must be within five (5) percent of specified rated speed.
+Full speed runs must be quiet and free from vibration and sway. - E. Temperature Rise Test: The temperature rise of the pump motor must be determined during the full load test run.
 Temperatures must be measured using thermometers.
 Under these conditions, the temperature rise of the equipment must not exceed 50 degrees Centigrade above ambient temperature.
-Test must start when all machine room equipment is within five (5) degrees Centigrade of the ambient temperature.
-Other tests for heat run on motors must be performed as prescribed by the Institute of Electrical and Electronic Engineers.
+Test must start when all machine room equipment is within 5 degrees Centigrade of the ambient temperature.
+Other tests for heat runs on motors must be performed as prescribed by the Institute of Electrical and Electronic Engineers. - F. Car Leveling Test: Elevator car leveling devices must be tested for accuracy of leveling at all floors with no load in car and with contract load in car in both directions of travel.
+Accuracy of floor level must be within plus or minus 3 mm (.125 in.) of level with any landing floor for which the stop has been initiated regardless of load in car or direction of travel.
+The car leveling device must automatically correct over travel as well as under travel and must